-Parking policies are enforced 24 per day 7 days per week as outlined on the Security website.
+Parking policies are enforced 24 hours per day, 7 days per week.
 A citation may be issued anytime a vehicle is parked in a manner that negatively impacts the operation of the university.
-Citations may be issued once every 8 hours until the vehicle is moved, towed or immobilized.
+Citations may be issued once every 8 hours until the vehicle is moved, towed, or immobilized.
 This means that vehicles inappropriately parked in Zone 1, or reserved spaces may receive up to 3 citations per day.

 Some reasons for citations include but are not limited to: